Polar OH1 Review

 - Battery LifeEditor: 90%

 Another innovative product from the company that have been improving heart rate monitoring for over 40 years.
-The Polar OH1 is an optical heart rate monitoring sensor that can be worn on either the upper or lower arm.
+The Polar OH1 is an optical heart rate monitor that can be worn on either the upper or lower arm.
 It has the added functionality of being able to both BROADCAST and STORE your training data.
 In broadcast mode heart rate data is sent via Bluetooth to compatible devices.
 In standalone mode HR training data is stored internally.
+This review of the Polar OH1 has been written and prepared by Tristan Haskins aka CardioCritic.

 The Polar OH1 has been adopted by CardioCritic as the GOLD STANDARD for optical heart rate monitors.
 CardioCritic will use it to judge the performance of all other optical heart rate monitors for future tests & reviews.